outofculture/django-cached-field/README.rst

 Caveats
 -------

-* Race condition if you flag a field as stale in a db transaction that takes longer to complete than the celery job takes to be called (so commit your transactions before invalidating the cache).
 * All ORM methods (e.g. ``order_by``, ``filter``) can only access this field through ``cached_FIELD``.
 * ``recalculate_FIELD`` uses ``.update(cached_FIELD=`` to set the value.
 Don't expect ``.save`` to be called.
 * ``flag_FIELD_as_stale`` uses ``.update``, as well.